2024 NFL season, Week 1: What We Learned from Chiefs' win over Ravens on Thursday night

 Nick Shook's takeaways:

-1. Steelers defense stands tall.
+- Steelers' defense stands tall.
 With plenty of uncertainty surrounding Pittsburgh's offense -- especially after a rough preseason -- most Steelers fans pointed toward their defense as a reason to feel hopeful.
-That unit delivered Sunday, boxing up the Falcons' offense to the tune of just 226 total yards of offense.
+That unit delivered Sunday, boxing up the Falcons offense to the tune of just 226 total yards of offense.
 Per usual, T.J.
-Watt dominated, owning right tackle Kaleb McGary all afternoon and wreaking frequent havoc in Atlanta's backfield, finishing with three pressures and a sack, which could have been three had he not had two strip-sacks wiped out by penalties (including an offside on Watt).
+Watt dominated, owning right tackle Kaleb McGary all afternoon and wreaking frequent havoc in Atlanta's backfield, finishing with three pressures and a sack.
+(Not to mention, two additional strip-sacks that were wiped out by penalties, including an offside on Watt.)
 Pittsburgh's aggression paid off in droves, throwing Kirk Cousins out of rhythm and producing three takeaways.
 In case the final score didn't tell you, the Steelers' defense won this game.

-Next Gen Stat of the game: In a sign of Atlanta's struggles with Pittsburgh's pass rush Sunday, guard Chris Lindstrom allowed six pressures across 25 pass-blocking snaps, producing his highest pressure rate allowed (24%) in a game in his career.
+Next Gen stat of the game: In a sign of Atlanta's struggles with Pittsburgh's pass rush Sunday, Pro Bowl guard Chris Lindstrom allowed six pressures across 25 pass-blocking snaps, producing his highest pressure rate allowed (24%) in a game in his career.

 NFL Research: Chris Boswell joined John Carney (Chargers vs. Seahawks, 1993) as the only kickers to make six field goals without a miss in a Week 1 game in NFL history.